Vlemert/styleguide/src/docs/scaffolding.md

 Some features of CSS-Wipe are:

-- removes all padding, margin and border
+- Removing all padding, margin and border;
-- wipes decorations
+- Wiping decorations;
-- sets box-sizing: border-box for predictable size calculations
+- Setting box-sizing: border-box for predictable size calculations;
-- resets list style types
+- Resetting list style types;
-- reset styles on bleeding edge webkit elements
+- Resetting styles on bleeding edge webkit elements.